 Ideally, you would start your Traditional British Christmas Cake several months (2-3 months) in advance.
 However, I have included notes for quick versions in the recipe instructions.

-Likewise, decorating your baked Christmas Cake can be as quick as coating it with apricot preserves and dusting with confectioners sugar once cooled!
+Likewise, decorating your baked Christmas Cake can be as quick as coating it with apricot preserves and dusting it with confectioners' sugar once cooled!

 🤔 What is a Christmas Cake?

 Quick Version!
-Love the classic version but forgot to get it started early?
+Love the classic version but did you forget to get it started early?
 I've included my easy quick version notes here to make your Christmas cake on-demand or last-minute!

 Holiday Flavors!
 Nothing screams 'Christmas!' more than the combination of warm baking spices and a holiday fruit blend encased in a tasty cake!